mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 CMD ["gunicorn", "--config=gunicorn.py", "app:app"]
 ```

-There's surprisingly little happening in this file.
-The first line indicates the base image to use, in this case one from the official repositories available at the [Docker Hub Registry](https://registry.hub.docker.com).
+There's surprisingly little in this file.
+The first line indicates the base image to use. `python:3.4-onbuild` is an official repository from the [Docker Hub Registry](https://registry.hub.docker.com).
 The next line tells Docker to expose port 80, i.e. the port that Gunicorn runs the server on.
 The final line specifies the command to run when the container starts.

 #### -onbuild